stuartmackenzie/falco-queue-buster/README.md

 Navigate to [Releases](https://github.com/stuartmackenzie/falco-queue-app-dev/releases) and download the executable for your operating system.

-`Note: You may be promted to proceed at your own risk.
+`Note: You may be prompted to proceed at your own risk.
 The software is not signed.`

 ## Docs